-FOTOPUR Operational Group: Fotopur system for photovoltaic utilization and emission reduction from the surface of slurry ponds on pig farms
+FOTOPUR Operational Group: Photovoltaic energy utilization system and emission reduction from the surface of slurry lagoons in pig farms

 - Type Operational group